On base sizes for algebraic groups: Preliminaries

 \begin{lem} Let $\phi:X \rightarrow Y$ be a dominant morphism of irreducible varieties such that $\phi^{-1}(y)$ is non-empty and finite for some $y \in Y$.
 Then there exists a non-empty open subvariety $U$ of $Y$, and a positive integer $n$, such that $|\phi^{-1}(u)| = n$ for all $u \in U$. \end{lem}

 \begin{proof} This is also well known (see \cite[Corollaire 4]{Groth}), but we give a proof for completeness.
-First observe that $\dim X = \dim Y$ by Lemma \ref{l:gn1}, so $K(X)/K(Y)$ is a finite algebraic field extension, of degree $\delta$ say.
-Then by \cite[Theorem 5.1.6(iii)]{springerbook}, we can take $n$ to be the separable degree of $[K(X):K(Y)]$. \end{proof}
+First observe that $\dim X = \dim Y$ by Lemma \ref{l:gn1}, so $K(X)/K(Y)$ is a finite algebraic field extension.
+Then by \cite[Theorem 5.1.6(iii)]{springerbook}, we can take $n$ to be the separable degree of $K(X)/K(Y)$. \end{proof}

 \begin{lem} Let $G$ be an algebraic group, let $\Omega$ be an irreducible $G$-variety and let $\Gamma = \Omega \times \cdots \times \Omega$ with $c \geqs 1$ factors.
 Set

 \begin{itemize} \item[{\rm (i)}] The subset $\{(\a_1, \ldots, \a_c) \in \Gamma \mid \dim \left(\bigcap_{i}G_{\a_i} \right) = \mu \}$ contains a non-empty open subvariety of $\Gamma$. \item[{\rm (ii)}] If $\mu=0$ then there exists a non-empty open subvariety $U$ of $\Gamma$, and a positive integer $n$, such that $|\bigcap_{i}G_{\a_i}| \leqs n$ for all $(\a_1, \ldots, \a_c) \in U$. \end{itemize} \end{lem}